-Miami Dade College offers alternative measures for demonstrating readiness in the communications and computation and skill areas.
+Miami Dade College offers alternative measures for demonstrating college readiness in the communications and computation skill areas.
 Effective with the Fall 2022 registration period, the alternative placement criteria available via the links below are used for demonstrating college readiness.

 Alternate Methods at MDC

 - Scores are valid for a maximum of two years.